 February 7, 1870

 Miss C. M. Clowes

 I [saw] your picture and was much pleased with the sentiment as well as the painting.
 I thought perhaps that the shadows on the light colored horse were a little weak, but is a charming picture.
 And I succeeded in getting it in [at] Goupil’s.
 The frame will cost $32.
 I told him you wanted $150 clear.
 So he will charge $200, which less frame and commission will give you $150.
 Pictures are not selling now.
 But it will be in good time for the spring.
-They suppose that you are a gentleman and I did not [correct] them.
+They suppose that you are a gentleman and I did not undeceive them.
 They predict a brilliant future for you.
 When your reputation is thoroughly established, I shall claim the pleasure to introduce you to them.
-And enjoy the [ ? ] open their astonished eyes.
+And enjoy the fun to see them open their astonished eyes.
 You are on the right path to fame and fortune, be faithful as you always have been and [? ] for a very small amount. give my kindest regards to all the folks & believe me [?]

 Morgan House, Poughkeepsie